-MONITORING
+COMPLIANCE MONITORING

 The Kitsap County Housing and Homelessness Division monitors all projects for compliance with the funding terms and conditions in the contract(s).
-On-site monitoring and performance evaluation are generally conducted once per year.
-In addition, Commerce may perform periodic audits and monitorings.
+Monitoring and performance evaluation may be done in-person or remotely.
+Contractors will be contacted to schedule monitoring and be provided with a checklist of monitoring components.
+Monitoring frequency may vary depending on a variety of factors.